Berkshire Eagle Staff

 Auriemma, 58, has won seven national titles during his 27 years as UConn womens' basketball coach.
 The Huskies have also reached 13 Final Fours and recorded four perfect seasons during his tenure.
 Auriemma has an .862 winning percentage at UConn, the best among NCAA Div.
 1 coaches, and is one of six coaches to record at least 800 wins.

-A member of both the National Basketball Hall of Fame and the Women's Basketball Hall of
+A member of both the National Basketball Hall of Fame and the Women's Basketball Hall of Fame, Auriemma led Team USA to the FIBA World Championship in 2010 which qualified the U.S. for a spot in the 2012 Summer Olympics.

 "We are delighted that Geno Auriemma is joining our board of directors," said Berkshire Bank President and CEO Michael P. Daly in a written statement.
 "His professional track record is unparalleled and he has a disciplined focus on team building and success factors that will contribute to the further growth and accomplishments of our company."